-Here the Council undertook capital investment of £2.7m.
+The Council undertook capital investment of £2.7m.
 This was funded by the proceeds from the sale of assets, grants made available by the Government in respect of Housing, other grants or from revenue.
-Overall the Council repaid borrowing.
+The Council reduced the overall level of its borrowing.